SabaAhmad404/final-portofolio/README.md

 ## Built With

 - Major languages used html and css
-- Frameworks used visual studio code
+- Technologies used visual studio code
-- Technologies used Laptop